eosnetworkfoundation/docs/docs/50_eos-evm/30_compatibility/10_evm-compatibility.md

 where:
 * `block_height`: specified 64-bit block height
 * `chain_id`: used as a 64-bit salt value
-* `msg`: concatenation of a leading zero byte constant, the `block_height`, and the `chain_id`, in big endian format.
+* `msg`: concatenation of a leading zero byte (0x00) constant, the `block_height`, and the `chain_id`, in big endian format.

-> ℹ️ Info
+> ℹ️ Version byte
 The leading zero byte in the hash is a version byte which may change if a new blockhash scheme is introduced in the future.

 ### `COINBASE (0x41)`

-This opcode always returns 0 (zero).

-> ℹ️ Info
-This value might change in the future to return the address of the EOS EVM engine deployment, or the address of the account receiving the block rewards.
+This opcode returns the address of the EOS EVM contract account, `eosio.evm`.
+The current address is `0xbbbbbbbbbbbbbbbbbbbbbbbb5530ea015b900000`.

 ### `DIFFICULTY (0x44)`

-This opcode always returns 1 (one) as the default difficulty since there is no hash difficulty in the underlying EOS consensus protocol.
+This opcode currently returns 1 (one) by default since there is no hash difficulty in the underlying EOS consensus protocol.

-> ℹ️ Info
-This value might change in the future to return the EOS EVM's perceived randomness value - see [EIP-4399](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4399.md#abstract).

 ### `GASLIMIT (0x45)`

-This opcode always returns `INT64_MAX` or `0x7FFFFF..FF` (2^63-1).
+This opcode currently returns `0x7FFFFFFFFFF` (2^43-1) as the maximum gas limit in EOS EVM.